xyperine/Genesis-Constructa/README.md

 Since it is a work in progress, it lacks some key features and is not really playable at the moment.
 If you want to download the project and do something with it - please, read [Using my assets/entire project :memo:](#using-my-assetsentire-project-memo) section, especially the point about [Shapes](https://assetstore.unity.com/packages/tools/particles-effects/shapes-173167).

-I made the repository public because I got tired of making this game in private and I want to expose and share it's insides.
+I made the repository public because I want to expose and share it's insides.

 Hope you will find something useful in here! :purple_heart: